Table of Contents

 Moreover, a 2009 study published in the Harm Reduction Journal concluded that the substitution of one psychoactive substance for another with the goal of reducing negative outcomes can be included within the framework of harm reduction.
 The participants of the study experienced fewer adverse side effects and better symptom management which are the most common reasons for substituting alcohol for cannabis.

 The University of British Columbia also conducted a similar study.
 The researchers examined the use of cannabis as a substitute for alcohol and other psychoactive drugs among medical cannabis users with and without histories of substance use treatment.
-The participants completed online or in-person survey that queried attitudes and behaviors associated with medical cannabis use, substance use treatment history, and substitution of cannabis for alcohol and/or illicit drugs.
+The participants completed an online or in-person survey that queried attitudes and behaviors associated with medical cannabis use, substance use treatment history, and substitution of cannabis for alcohol and/or illicit drugs.
 Moderate cannabis use was associated with higher retention rates than cannabis abstainers, suggesting cannabis may provide an effective substitute.

 If you are unable to exercise restraint and self-control and it’s causing trouble in your relationships, work, school, and social activities, it’s time to seek help through alcohol recovery programs, support groups, and your healthcare provider.